 What the circular economy is

 A circular economy is a key part of the solution to tackle climate change.
-It aims to reduce overconsumption, design out waste and restore and regenerate ecosystems.

 A circular economy aims to redefine economic prosperity by separating economic activity from the consumption of finite resources.

 Working towards a circular economy

 We have committed to tackling the biodiversity crisis and becoming carbon neutral by 2030.
 The transition to a circular city will help us achieve this ambition.

 - making changes to our policies and practices to reduce the carbon and material footprint of council services

 - changing the way we do business and procure services